 Scholarships directly support students, helping them to bridge gaps in financial aid, avoid debt, and complete their education.
 Scholarships can also enable students to enrich their learning through pursuing opportunities such as professional conferences, research, and internships.

-As a donor, you can choose to contribute to an existing scholarship fund, create a new named endowed scholarship, or a form a new named expendable (annual) scholarship.
+As a donor, you can choose to contribute to an existing scholarship fund, create a new named endowed scholarship, or form a new named expendable (annual) scholarship.

 Named Endowed Scholarship

 A donor may establish a named endowed scholarship with a minimum gift of $25,000.
 The SF State Foundation invests and manages these funds and, based on performance, up to 4% of the endowment’s fair market value can become available annually to provide scholarship awards to students (e.g., a gift of $25,000 can provide an annual scholarship of $1,000).
 The larger the endowment, the greater the annual award available to students.

 Donors can either establish an endowment with an outright gift of at least $25,000 or through a pledge payable over a period of up to five years.
 While making contributions to build the principal of the endowed fund, donors may also provide additional gifts to award scholarships in the period of time that the endowment is maturing.
 When the principal reaches the desired level of funding ($25,000 minimum), the endowment is considered fully funded and provides awards in perpetuity.

 Endowment funds are subject to an annual management fee of 1.25% plus investment management fees that are calculated and assessed on a quarterly basis.
 These fees cover the costs associated with investing and managing the funds.